REDRADAR

 7. International data transfers

-RedRadar is established in Israel.
-EPCYBER is established in Miami, Florida, USA.
-Our service providers are located in Israel, EU, UK, US.
+RedRadar Technologies Inc. is established in Delaware, USA.
+Our service providers are located the US only.
 As a result, your personal data may be transferred to, stored in, and processed in countries other than the one in which you live (storage servers, cloud providers, third party hosting infrastructure, applications, platforms).

 When we transfer personal data outside the European Economic Area, the United Kingdom, or Switzerland to a country that has not received an adequacy decision, we put in place appropriate safeguards.
 These typically include the European Commission's Standard Contractual Clauses, the UK International Data Transfer Addendum, or Swiss equivalents, supplemented where necessary by additional technical and organizational measures.